kirubaharan181/kiruba-portfolio/README.md

 ## 📌 Project Info

 This project showcases my work, skills, resume, and projects using a fast and customizable front-end stack.
-It is hosted on **GitHub Pages** and supports easy updates through Lovable AI or manual editing.
+It is hosted on **GitHub Pages** , supports easy updates and manual editing.

 ---